InpostTest/Test1/README.md

-You dont really need anything special to test it, but you can always use http server if you want.

-Here is the link for simple server: https://www.npmjs.com/package/http-server
+Here is the link for simple http server, all you need is inside: https://www.npmjs.com/package/http-server